 First Chapters: Please Allow Me to Introduce My Novel

-We’ll read between 8-10 first chapters, including some chosen by students.
-Authors will include Gabriel Garcia Marquez, Mohsin Hamid, and Julianna Baggott.
-We’ll write short reaction papers and hold discussions in small and large groups.
-In the second half of the quarter, students will compose their own first novel chapter of around 8-12 pages, and we’ll workshop them in class.
+In the second half of the quarter, students will outline, write, and edit a first chapter of their own creation.
+We’ll practice how to introduce a series of themes and problems, indicate character desire and fears, and enchant and inspire ourselves and our readers.
+We’ll workshop our 8-12 pages openings in a supportive online environment.
 The final goal is to have a revised first chapter, a short outline for the rest of a book, and an increased knowledge of writing original and irresistible opening chapters.